-The Berkshire Hathaway portfolio now holds more than 58 million shares of Liberty Sirius XM Group Series A (LSXMA, $36.04) and Liberty Sirius XM Group Series C (LSXMK, $35.95) combined.
-That follows the purchase of 11.8 million C class shares (+37%) in Q2, as well as a small 250,000-share reduction (-1%) in A shares.
+The Berkshire Hathaway portfolio now holds more than 58 million shares of Liberty Sirius XM Group Series A (LSXMA, $42.70) and Liberty Sirius XM Group Series C (LSXMK, $42.80) combined.
+While Buffett was busy tweaking his other Malone holdings, he left SIRI and the tracking stock alone.

 - Percent of portfolio: 1.03%

 Warren Buffett continues to add to one of his favorite American brands.

 Berkshire first took a stake in General Motors (GM, $42.13), the world's fourth-largest auto manufacturer by production, in early 2012.
 And he must've seen something he liked.
 He has since upped his position during 2018, 2019, and yet again here during the third quarter of 2020.

 Buffett bought an additional 5.3 million shares in Q3, which brought his total to a cool 80 million shares on the dot.

 Berkshire Hathaway is now the fifth-largest investor in General Motors at about 5.5% of all outstanding shares.
 And that bet is finally paying off, with GM shares now outperforming the market late in 2020.
 That's despite the fact GM suspended its dividend in late April.